Eileen O'Casey: Early life

 Eileen O'Casey was born Eileen Kathleen Reynolds in Dublin on 27 December 1900.
 She was the youngest daughter of Athlone accountant Edward Reynolds and his wife Kathleen Reynolds (née Carey), a nurse from County Mayo.
-Her parents had been married and begun their family in South Africa, where they had two sons, one of whom died in South Africa.
+Her parents had been married and begun their family in South Africa, where they had two sons, one of whom died there.
 The family had returned to Ireland due to the outbreak of the Second Boer War.

-As a child, the family suffered due to her father's mental health and poor financial choice, which resulted in him losing their Dublin house through gambling.
+When she was a child, the family suffered due to her father's mental health and poor financial choices, which resulted in him losing their Dublin house through gambling.
 Following this, the family moved to London.
 In London, O'Casey's remaining brother died.
 As her father had returned to South Africa, and her mother was working as a live-in nurse, O'Casey was sent to an orphanage boarding school run by the Sisters of Charity.
 Following a nervous breakdown, her father died.
-This resulted in some of O'Casey's more wealthy relatives paying for her education in the Ursuline convent, Brentwood, Essex.
+This resulted in some of O'Casey's more wealthy relatives paying for her education in the Brentwood Ursuline Convent High School.
 It was here that she became interested in choral singing and theatre.
 A severe illness resulted in O'Casey withdrawing from schooling.
 Once she had recovered, she took up employment as a tracer within a number of London firms while taking singing and dancing lessons.

 O'Casey had her first professional performances in Gilbert and Sullivan operettas with the D'Oyly Carte Opera Company in 1923 and 1924.
 She took her mother's maiden name as a stage name, and performed in musical comedy in England and America and modelled under the name Eileen Carey from 1925 to 1926.